Carcinoid Syndrome (cont.)

 - surgery can provoke a complication known as carcinoid crisis.

 Flushing is the most common symptom of carcinoid syndrome.
 An estimated 90% of the patients have flushing some time during their illness.
 Flushing is characterized by redness or purple discoloration of face and neck (or upper body) accompanied by a warm sensation.
 Episodes of flushing typically occur suddenly, either spontaneously or brought on by emotional stress, physical stress, or drinking alcohol.
 Episodes of flushing can last minutes to hours.
 Flushing can be accompanied by palpitations, low blood pressure, or fainting if blood pressure becomes too low to supply blood to the brain.
 Rarely, flushing can be accompanied by high blood pressure.
-Hormones responsible for flushing have not been clearly identified; possible candidates include serotonin, bradykinin, and substance P.
+Substances responsible for flushing have not been clearly identified; possible candidates include serotonin, bradykinin, and substance P.

 Diarrhea is the second most common symptom of carcinoid syndrome.
 An estimated 75% of patients with carcinoid syndrome have diarrhea.
 Diarrhea often occurs with flushing but also can occur alone.
 Diarrhea in the carcinoid syndrome is most likely caused by the hormone serotonin.
-Medications that block the action of serotonin such as ondansetron (Zofran) often alleviates the diarrhea.
-Sometimes diarrhea in the carcinoid syndrome can be due to a local effect of the tumor obstructing the small intestine.
+Medications that block the action of serotonin such as ondansetron (Zofran) often alleviate the diarrhea.
+Sometimes diarrhea in the carcinoid syndrome can be due to a local effect of the tumor partially obstructing the small intestine.